Hearing protection data

 - If you are in the food industry then searching for 'detectable' will bring up all detectable plugs, same if you want protectors with things like MP3 connections.

 - Price per pair is the equivalent price when bought in commonly-sold units, so individual or in packs depending on the plugs.
 Prices are as they were available and priced on the day they were added to the list.
 Prices are ex-VAT where the manufacturer or supplier prices ex-VAT.
-This is provided as a rough guide so readers know if they are looking at the region of a fiver for something or more like twenty-odd quid.
-If not available in the UK, some are still included as EU sellers are available and will sell to UK but priced in Euros - many Uvex products seem to be available in other parts of the EU and sell into the UK from there.
+These are provided as a rough guide so you know if you are looking at the region of a fiver for something or more like twenty-odd quid.

 - The Leight range of products go by a complete mess of names.
 Honeywell bought the makers of the Howard Leight range a few years ago.
-Here in the UK the branding has been changed over to 'Honeywell Howard Leight' or even just 'Honeywell' for some but the old Howard Leight is still used in many retailers.
+Here in the UK the branding has been changed to 'Honeywell Howard Leight' or even just 'Honeywell' for many retailers the old Howard Leight name is still used.
 I have tried to tread a line between them and use the name the product is most commonly known as in the UK when referencing the manufacturer - if in doubt, just search for 'Leight'.

-- For foam plugs, sometimes the manufacturer specifies disposable or reusable.
-For foam-only plugs, if no specification is given I have classed it as disposable.
+- For foam plugs, sometimes the manufacturer specifies disposable or reusable and I've used that.
+For foam plugs where no specification is given I have classed it as disposable.

 - All the data is owned by the manufacturers and gathered from what they have made publicly available.
 All the data is therefore in the public domain.
 However, this has taken a very long time to track it all down and collate and this presentation of it remains the property and copyright of The Noise Chap - no copying and pasting it all please.